shoestringlab/altseven/README.md

 altseven
 =========

-v 5.2.0
+v 6.0.0-beta

 A JavaScript framework.
-Built as an academic exercise.
+Originally built as an exploration into reactive programming with JavaScript.
+Now a full-fledged Web framework.

 Compile on CLI from root folder: